 The Americans with Disability Act prohibits discrimination on the basis of disability in employment, state and local government, public accommodations, commercial facilities, transportation, and telecommunications.
 It also applies to the United States Congress.
 (1)

-The ADA impacts businesses and religious entities with 15 or more employees; all activities of State and local governments regardless of the government entity's size or receipt of Federal funding: all government programs, second image of law book services, and activities; public transportation services: public accommodations which are private entities; and, professional and educational or trade related applications or commercial facilities.
+The ADA impacts businesses and religious entities with 15 or more employees; all activities of State and local governments regardless of the government entity's size or receipt of Federal funding: all government programs, services, and activities; public transportation services: public accommodations which are private entities; and, professional and educational or trade related applications or commercial facilities.
 (1)

 Barriers to employment, transportation, public accommodations, public services, and telecommunications have resulted in incredible economic and social costs in the U.S. and have undermined goals to educate, rehabilitate, and employ individuals with disabilities.
 By eliminating these barriers, the Americans with Disabilities Act (ADA) allows society to benefit from the skills and abilities of individuals with disabilities.
 In turn, the increased purchasing power provided by the employment of individuals with disabilities benefits society as a whole.
 (2)